Cinta Fitri

 Cinta Fitri (Fitri's Love) is an Indonesian soap opera television series.
-Spanning 7 seasons and 1,002 episodes, the series was produced by MD Entertainment headed by Manoj Punjabi and Dhamoo Punjabi.
+Spanning 7 seasons and 1,002 episodes, it was produced by MD Entertainment headed by Manoj Punjabi and Dhamoo Punjabi.
 It aired at 20:30 on SCTV from 2 April 2007 until 28 November 2010.
 The show moved to Indosiar on 11 January 2011 and aired until 8 May 2011.
 This series gained high viewership, both domestic and overseas (Singapore, Malaysia and Brunei).